CouchCMS/Documentation/src/contents/tags-reference/content_type.md

 # content_type

-The **content\_type** tag can be used to make the web server send back the contents with the desired Content-Type in the HTTP header.<br/>
+The **content\_type** tag can be used to make the web server send back the contents with the desired Content-Type in the HTTP header.
 By default every web page is send back as '_text/html_'.

 As an example, the RSS feed requires it content type to be set as '_text/xml_' for the browsers to properly recognize the feed.
 The following snippet does the job -